U.S. flag

 Apply for a Tree Removal Permit

-Photos are required for all tree removal applications.
-At a minimum, all tree removal applications shall include:
+Photos of the tree or trees to be removed are required for all tree removal applications.
+Please include:

 • A photo clearly showing the entire tree including its crown.

-• A photo showing the diameter measurement of the tree.
+• A photo showing the diameter or circumference measurement in inches of the tree at 4.5 feet up the tree.

-Please refer to the Tree Protection Ordinance Regulations for a complete list of the special circumstances and the required documents for each type of circumstance.
-Incomplete applications will not be reviewed until all missing information has been submitted.
+Please see to the Tree Protection Ordinance Regulations for a complete list of the special circumstances and their required documentation.

-Property owners may submit tree removal applications but a Certified Arborist or another professional assessment may be required.
-For example, a Certified Arborist is required for trees that are dead or dangerous.
-A Professional Engineer may be required for applications to remove a tree that poses a significant impact on a structure.
+Property owners may submit tree removal applications for their property.
+Most tree removal applications will require that the property owner hire a Certified Arborist to assess the tree.
 The City Arborist and other Urban Forestry staff cannot serve as Certified Arborists for private tree removals.
 Reputable Certified Arborists can be found, and their credentials verified, via the Massachusetts Arborists Association and/or the International Society of Arboriculture:

 International Society of Arboriculture: https://www.treesaregood.org/